...

 A Guide to Zamami Island and the Michelin-Starred Beach

-Aside from Tokashiki Island (渡嘉敷島), Zamami Island (座間味島) is probably the next most-visited island amongst the islands in Kerama Island National Park (慶良間諸島国立公園).
+Aside from Tokashiki Island (渡嘉敷島), Zamami Island (座間味島) is also considered one of the best snorkeling spots in Okinawa.
 Why?
 Because one of the beaches on Zamami Island was given a two-star rating by the Michelin Green Guide Japan!
 In addition to the Kerama-Blue colored beaches where sea turtles linger, Zamami Island is another spot in the area where you can see humpback whales from January to March!
+So, if you plan to stay in Naha for a couple of days, how about making a day trip to Zamami Island?

 © photo-ac.com